yoovtest/joaapidemo/readme.md

 1. Laravel 5.5
 2. thephphpleague / oauth2-client

-* It is assumed you are familiar with Laravel operation.
+* It is assumed you are familiar with the following technology:
+1. Laravel
+2. PHP
+3. Web Server (Apache or Nginx)

 ## Install
 Clone the project using Git: